amv/gapier/README.md

 Google spreadsheets is one of the most intuitive interfaces to interact with data from various sources.
 But putting the data in automatically is usually a lot harder than you would like it to be.

-There is Zapier to do this but at least for now it's row update functionality for google apps is missing completely.
+There is Zapier to do this but at least for now it's row update functionality for Google spreadsheets is missing completely.
 It also costs money and is not very flexible, error tolerant or verbose in problem situations.

 Instead of acting as a simple proxy which sends each update to Google servers, gapier tries to ignore updates that would not lead to state changes and enforce unique key constraints in an environment where it is not natively supported.
 This allows the programmer to concentrate on more important things than cleaning up duplicate rows or tracking wether something has changed or not.